Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Two-level system in thermal radiation field

 \subsection{Effect of quantum fluctuations and thermal fluctuations in free space}

-Let us now consider the system in thermal radiation field in free space\footnote{Here free space is an idealization of a big black-body cavity.} where all possible frequencies of the incident light are there with $2$ independent arbitrary polarizations.
-While averaging over the polarization states results a factor $1/3$ \cite{Griffiths} in the r.h.s. of Eqn.(\ref{eqn:2}), contribution of the thermal radiation of all possible frequencies leads to an integration in the r.h.s. of Eqn.(\ref{eqn:2}) over $\omega$ with the weight-factor $u(\omega)$ which is to be followed from Planck's distribution formula (or Bose-Einstein statistics for photons) with adequate corrections for the vacuum energy density.
-Thus we recast Eqn.(\ref{eqn:2}), as
+Let us now consider the system in a thermal radiation field in free space~\footnote{Here free space is an idealization of a big black-body cavity of volume $V\rightarrow\infty$.
+The two-level system would not come to equilibrium with the thermal radiation field in ideal free space.} where all possible frequencies of the incident light are present with two independent arbitrary polarization directions.
+While averaging over the polarization states there results in factor $1/3$~\cite{Griffiths} in the r.h.s. of Eq.~(\ref{eqn:2}), contribution of the thermal radiation of all possible frequencies leads to an integration in the r.h.s. of Eq.~(\ref{eqn:2}) over $\omega$ with the weight-factor $u(\omega)$.
+This follows from Planck's distribution formula (or Bose-Einstein statistics for photons) with adequate corrections for the vacuum energy density.
+Thus, we recast Eq.~(\ref{eqn:2}), as

-where \cite{Einstein2,Griffiths}
+where~\cite{Einstein2,Griffiths}

-is the average energy density of the thermal radiation (electromagnetic) field per unit (angular) frequency interval incident on the two-level system\footnote{Here, time averaging is taken in the very short time scale of $1/\omega_0$.
+is the average energy density of the thermal radiation (electromagnetic) field per unit (angular) frequency interval incident on the two-level system~\footnote{Here, time averaging is taken in the very short time scale of $1/\omega_0$.
 Grand canonical ensemble averaging is further taken for the thermal photons}.
-While the first term ($u_T(\omega)$) in $u(\omega)$ incidentally represents the average contribution for the thermal photons at the temperature $T$ and responsible for stimulated emissions, the second term ($u_q(\omega)$) accounts for the correction due to the zero-point energy of the thermal radiation field.
+While the first term ($\frac{\hbar\omega^3}{\pi^2c^3}\big[\frac{1}{e^{\hbar\omega/k_BT}-1}\big]=u_T(\omega)$, say) in the expression for $u(\omega)$ in Eq.~(\ref{eqn:5}) incidentally represents the average contribution for the thermal photons at the temperature $T$ and is responsible for stimulated emission, the second term ($\frac{\hbar\omega^3}{2\pi^2c^3}=u_q(\omega)$, say) generalizes the semiclassical result and accounts for the correction due to the zero-point energy of the thermal radiation field.